cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/readme.md

 </details>

-Scaling on the command line is a quick way to add additional pods but perhaps it is not the best way because the modification of the deployment is only temporary.
-Ideally you'd likely want to have this done permanently.
-This can be achieved by updating the number of replicas in the deployment configuration file.
+You can see that scaling on the command line is a quick way to add additional pods.
+Next we will explore scaling by editing the .yaml file directly.

 <details>
 <summary>1.2.
 Scale the dep-provider deployment to 4 replicas by editing the deployment configuration</summary>